PwQt/magic-items-2/README.md

 From here you can cast spells or use feats provided by the items and monitor the consumption/recharges.

+You can move the Display of the Spells/Feats up to the top of the sheet in settings.

 ## Api

 All informations about the api and the sheet integration can be found here [API](./wiki/api.md)